• +1 919 200-0292

 Imagine the dark room you just chose was lined with mirrors.
 It is still a “dark room” and it is still fully shielded from outside light.
 However, the mirrored wall/ceiling/floor reflections will cause chaos with your flashlight measurements.
 What can be done?

 You decide to paint over the mirrors with a flat black paint, one that absorbs lots of light.
 Now you have an optical anechoic chamber.
 No more reflections, or echoes.
-The word anechoic means without echoes.
 Now your test flashlight appears to be in free-space.
-There is no ambient light, and the walls are not visible.
+There is no ambient light, and the walls are invisible.

 Pyramidal RF Anechoic Absorbers Antenna Testing Company